 Deformed breast(s) after another type of reconstruction.

 The skin and fat of your lower abdomen are transferred to your chest to reconstruct your breast(s).
-The transferred skin and fat is kept alive by leaving it attached to your rectus abdominis (6-pack) muscle.
+The transferred skin and fat are kept alive by leaving it attached to your rectus abdominis (6-pack) muscle.
 This muscle is cut down low and left attached above.
 The tissue is then “swung” up to your chest, never being fully disconnected from the body (that is why it is called a “pedicled” flap).
-The transferred tummy skin, fat and muscle is then shaped into a breast.
+The transferred tummy skin, fat, and muscle is then shaped into a breast.
 The abdomen is then closed with mesh and with multiple sutures like a tummy tuck, leaving a horizontal scar across the lower abdomen.

-Patients cannot be using any nicotine containing substances.
+Patients cannot be using any nicotine-containing substances.
 Eat lots of protein.

 2-3 days on a regular inpatient floor.